vd Brink Home Automations

 Card element

-Now we have stored the name of the meal for today and the corresponding image we can use it to add it to our HA as card, like this:
+Now that we have stored the name of today’s meal and the corresponding image, we can add it to our HA as a card, like this:

 Add a Picture element to the dashboard with this code: